yactouat/agentic-rag-demo/README.md

 ## run locally

-To run the application locally: `streamlit run main.py` OR `python3 -m streamlit run main.py`.
+To run the application locally: `streamlit run streamlit_app.py` OR `python3 -m streamlit run streamlit_app.py`.

 ## run on an Ubuntu server

 Deployment is done using GitHub Actions, you need to fill in a few repository secrets, as stated in the `.github/workflows/cicd.yml` file.

-Before you push to the main branch and deploy the app, make sure you have followed these steps:
+Before you push to the master branch and deploy the app, make sure you have followed these steps:

 - `mkdir ~/agentic-rag-demo`
 - `sudo apt update && sudo apt upgrade -y`